Employer of Record in Turkey

 Severance in Turkey

 In Turkey, employees who have worked for more than a year and are unfairly dismissed or resign for a valid reason, get severance pay.
-The amount is calculated by multiplying their monthly salary by the number of years they worked, including any extra months and days.
-The calculation uses the gross wage, with a set limit.
+The amount is calculated based on 30 days' gross wage for each full year of employment, including any extra months and days.
+As of 2025, there is an upper limit of TRY 46,655.43 for severance payment calculations.

 Disclaimer